-Kirkcudbright’s Whitehouse Gallery is launching its final exhibition of 2020 with a mixed exhibition of paintings, beautiful objects and unique gift ideas for Christmas.
+Currently online only but with works available to order, Kirkcudbright’s Whitehouse Gallery has a mixed display of paintings, beautiful objects and unique gift ideas.

 It includes artists new to the gallery: Ellis O’Connor‘s dramatic landscapes are a response to the turbulent environment of her native North Uist.
 British-Hungarian Laura Medcalf is exhibiting prints created using the natural chemistry of soluble UV sensitive crystals, reacting to sunlight and developed in the sea.
 Edinburgh College of Art graduate Orla Stevens creates paintings and textiles with expressive mark-making, responding to multi-sensory experience of place and reflecting her training in printed textiles and embroidery.
 Other artists new to the gallery are Julie Brunn and Liz Myhill RSW.
 Brunn is one of the leading wildlife and animal artists in the UK, while Myhill’s work is based on observation, working directly from life during her walks in Scotland.